VAME step-by-step

 - Clustering motifs in communities

-Community detection is done by grouping similar motifs into communities using hierarchical clustering.
-For that you must choose:
+Community clustering is done by grouping similar motifs into communities using hierarchical clustering.
+For that you must choose cut_tree

 , which is the cut level for the hierarchical clustering